PetrusMaximus0/odin-shopping-cart/README.md

 As the user adds or removes items to the cart, the total amount on the cart adjusts accordingly.

-Testing is being implemented with the React Testing Library, and Mock Service Worker.
+Testing implemented with the React Testing Library, and Mock Service Worker.

 Built with React.
 Uses FakeStore API for fetch requests.